toptensoftware/flashy/flashy/README.md

 Flashy v3 introduces the ability to work with files on the Pi's SD card.

-The file system is configured to use a Linux style file system and the SD card is "mounted" in the sub-directory `/sd`.
+The file system is configured to use a Linux-like file paths and the SD card is "mounted" in the sub-directory `/sd`.
 DOS/Windows style drive letters are not supported.

 The file commands prefer forward slashes `/` for directory separators, but also accept